jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (f) staff training.

 ### 124 Prisoner may be required to submit to drug or alcohol test
-(1) An officer may, in any of the situations referred to in subsection (2), require a prisoner to submit to any prescribed procedure for the purpose of detecting whether or not the prisoner has used drugs, consumed alcohol, or both.
+(1) An officer may, in any of the situations referred to in subsection (2) and subject to any limitations prescribed by regulations, require a prisoner to submit to any prescribed procedure for the purpose of detecting whether or not the prisoner has used drugs, consumed alcohol, or both.
 (2) The situations referred to in subsection (1) are as follows:
-  (a) if the prison manager believes, on reasonable grounds, that the prisoner has committed an offence against section 129 or section 130(1):
+  (a) if the prison manager suspects, on reasonable grounds, that the prisoner has committed an offence against section 129 or section 130(1):
   (b) if the prisoner's name has been selected under a random-testing programme established by regulations made under this Act for purposes set out in those regulations:
   (c) if the prisoner is a voluntary participant in any programme, regime, or custodial arrangement—
     (i) that has as one of its aims the reduction of drug and alcohol use among prisoners; and